Semi-universality of CFT$_d$ entropy at large spin: Large Yang-Mills theory at high

 \subsubsection{Canonical ensemble}

-It is also interesting to study the thermodynamics of Kerr AdS$_5$ black holes in the canonical ensemble.
+It is also interesting to study the thermodynamics of Kerr-AdS$_5$ black holes in the canonical ensemble.
 The exact formula for the black hole partition function is presented in \eqref{thermformmt}; at leading order in the limit \eqref{limihb}, the canonical thermodynamical quantities of Kerr-AdS$_5$ black holes simplify in a manner we now describe.
-Setting $\omega_a=1-\delta \omega_a$, we obtain
+Setting $\omega_a=1-\delta \omega_a$ and $\omega_b = 1-\delta \omega_b$, we obtain

 where